Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

     - **Start at logon** -- set this checkbox to let Windows automatically launch Rapise Launcher at user logon.
 Useful when your server is rebooted regularly.
 This option requires Rapise 6.3+
 	- **RDP screen width & height** -- when RDP session is disconnected via [RapiseLauncher tray icon menu](#tray-icon-menu) set screen resolution to specified width and height.

+Since Rapise 7.2 one may use `Show Log` button to quickly open the RapiseLauncher log in the default text viewer.

 ### Status Screen

 The status screen is usually hidden, but can be brought up for display by double-clicking on the system tray icon: